prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- so we must allocate a new `lwb`, and issue the "open" one to disk
+- We must allocate a new block, and issue the current one to disk.

+- Here, "lwb 1" now has a solid line, to indicate it's been issued to disk.

-- The newly allocated `lwb` becomes the new "open" lwb
+- And "lwb 2" has a dashed line, to indicate it's the new "open" ZIL block.

+- Further, "lwb 1" maintains a pointer to "lwb 2" on disk.

+- Now we can go back to processing the commit list...

 ---